plone/training/angular/angular.rst

      }
    }

-Update the app component markup
+Update The App Component Markup
 *******************************

 Now we can fix the main component markup in ``src/app/app.component.html``: